-We will maintain an audit and risk management committee consisting of a minimum of three and a maximum of five independent directors.
+We maintain an audit committee consisting of a minimum of three and a maximum of five independent directors.

-Our audit and risk management committee consists of Messrs.
+Our audit committee consists of Messrs.
 Schultz, Harshaw, Sgro and Gouin.
-Mr. Schultz serves as the chairperson of the committee.
-Our board of directors has determined that each member of our audit and risk management committee will be independent within the meaning of the Nasdaq corporate governance rules, NI 52-110 and the Exchange Act, and free from any relationship that, in the view of the board of directors, could be reasonably expected to interfere with the exercise of his independent judgment as a member of the committee.
+Mr. Gouin serves as the chairperson of the committee.
+Our board of directors has determined that each member of our audit committee is independent within the meaning of the Nasdaq corporate governance rules, NI 52-110 and the Exchange Act, and free from any relationship that, in the view of the board of directors, could be reasonably expected to interfere with the exercise of his independent judgment as a member of the committee.

-Each member of the audit and risk management committee has direct experience relevant to the performance of his responsibilities as an audit and risk management committee member.
-All members of our audit and risk management committee are financially literate (which is defined as the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements).
-In addition, one member of the audit and risk management committee is required to have accounting or related financial management expertise, qualifying as an audit committee financial expert as defined by the SEC rules, which our board of directors has determined is Mr. Schultz.
+Each member of the audit committee has direct experience relevant to the performance of his responsibilities as an audit committee member.
+All members of our audit committee are financially literate (which is defined as the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements).
+In addition, one member of the audit committee is required to have accounting or related financial management expertise, qualifying as an audit committee financial expert as defined by the SEC rules, which our board of directors has determined is Mr. Gouin.

-Audit and Risk Management Committee Role
+Audit Committee Role

-Our board of directors has adopted an audit and risk management committee charter setting forth the responsibilities of the committee, which are consistent with the BCA, NI 52-110, the SEC rules, and the Nasdaq corporate governance rules.
+Our board of directors has adopted an audit committee charter setting forth the responsibilities of the committee, which are consistent with the BCA, NI 52-110, the SEC rules, and the Nasdaq corporate governance rules.
 These responsibilities include: